Things you should do soon after installing

 Install some apps!¶

-You can also get access to even more apps by enabling the included 'IzzyOnDroid' repo; be warned however that while all apps are open source, not all are fully FOSS.
+You can also get access to even more apps by enabling the included 'IzzyOnDroid' repo; be warned however that while all apps are largely open source, some may contain proprietary components/libraries/dependencies.
 Read more here at IzzySoft.

-- Setting a lockscreen password of 12+ characters is extremely recommended, at the minimum please use a 6+ digit pin
+- Setting a lockscreen password of 12+ characters is extremely recommended, at the minimum please use a 6+ digit pin.
+Pattern locks are not recommended.

 - Utilizing and configuring 'Profiles' for your uses/environment can increase battery life and potentially enhance security.